redsummernight/redsummernight.github.io/README.md

 ## Setup

-To run it on your machine:
+To view the site on your machine:

 ```sh
 git clone git@github.com:redsummernight/redsummernight.github.io.git